 Spot and its supporters have also forced importers to get much more specific.

 “It used to be that coffees with a consistent origin, grade, or quality were interchangeable.
 Whereas now, people are particular,” Harrigan explains.
 “That’s forced us to know more about our coffees, and what that’s revealed in our own house is really valuable.”

 In other words, big-time changes.

-“The job of the import/export house should be to mitigate risk, for roasters and producers,” von Fuchs says.
-“Buying landed coffee, whether you buy only what you need for the week or month or you order into the future and secure coffee forward, it’s all about mitigating your risks.
+“The job of the import/export house should be to mitigate risk for roasters and producers,” von Fuchs says.
+“Buying landed coffee, whether you buy only what you need for the week or month or order into the future and secure coffee forward, it’s all about mitigating your risks.
 Which is a completely valid way to participate in the supply chain.”

 InterAmerican’s Speckman points to perhaps the ultimate signifier of a changing industry.
 “We’re seeing more producers coming here to host cuppings, rather than relying on buyers to travel to origin,” Speckman says.
 “Spot has changed with the industry’s demand.”

 This article was originally published on December 13, 2017 and has been updated to meet Fresh Cup’s current editorial standards.